 #1 – Be Our Guest – Available as a Quick Service Dining Credit for Lunch Only – View Menu

 My family has truly enjoyed every visit we have had to Be Our Guest.
-When it comes to Quick Service, this location cannot be beat for its ambiance, food quality, and overall total experience.
+When it comes to Quick Service, this location cannot be beaten for its ambiance, food quality, and overall total experience.
 There are three options including the main area referred to as the Ballroom, the smaller and very dark, but truly amazing West Wing, and the beautiful Castle Gallery.
 From here, you will place a device on your table, and head to the drink stations to get your choice of a wide variety of both hot and cold beverages.
-Shorty after returning to your table, a server will deliver your food to you in a fancy rolling wood and glass cart.
-Overall, the experience can’t be beat, and we have all enjoyed each of our experiences here.
-While it is quick-service for lunch, you are still expected to make reservation online, which as of our most recent trip, was not easy to get.
+Shortly after returning to your table, a server will deliver your food to you in a fancy rolling wood and glass cart.
+Overall, the experience can’t be beaten, and we have all enjoyed each of our experiences here.
+While it is quick service for lunch, you are still expected to make reservations online, which as of our most recent trip, was not easy to get.

 #2 – Columbia Harbor House – View Menu